 Now that you have a clear idea of the problem and the solution you intend to offer, it’s time to build the first version of your app and get it to market quickly.
 It’s extremely important at this point to build and launch a minimum viable product that is high quality.
 With over two million apps available in the App Store alone, and a million more in Google Play, competition is high and low-quality apps with a substandard user experience will not succeed.

 Create a Feature Set

 Whether you are building your app yourself, with your own team, or with a development agency, you should create a feature set.
-A feature set is a written document that details the specifications of an app, including the design of the product and a description of the technologies needed for the project.
+A feature set is a written document that details the specifications of an app development idea, including the design of the product and a description of the technologies needed for the project.
 A feature set will make it easier to communicate your product vision with team members, developers, and investors, and it will serve as a reference throughout the process of building the app.
 Additionally, the exercise of creating a feature set will help you to define and narrow your product.

 Create a Wireframe

 A wireframe is basically a blueprint or basic framework of the screens that will be included in your app.
-The easiest and quickest way to create a wireframe is by using pen and paper.
+The easiest and quickest way to create a mobile app wireframe is by using pen and paper.
 At this point, you can begin imagining the physical features of your app.
 Try to draw out each screen of your product from start to end, and think about the experience you want your users to have when using it.
 While going through this exercise of creating a basic wireframe, remember to focus on your defined product and don't get carried away envisioning unnecessary elements.